 ISS asks Extended Stay shareholders to vote for Blackstone and Starwood's new offer

-(Reuters) - Proxy adviser Institutional Shareholder Services has recommended shareholders of Extended Stay America to vote for Blackstone Group and Starwood Capital’s raised takeover offer, the hotel operator said on Friday.
+Proxy adviser Institutional Shareholder Services has recommended shareholders of Extended Stay America (STAY.O) to vote for Blackstone Group (BX.N) and Starwood Capital's raised takeover offer, the hotel operator said on Friday.

 "We are also pleased to note that the transaction is now supported by a number of our large shareholders who had previously expressed concerns," Extended Stay Chairman Doug Geoga said in a statement.